quyvsquy/Repeat_Notifications/README.md

 - Unlimitedly create reminders.
 - Can change the title and duration after creating by clicking on them.
 - Can reorder just by dragging things where you want them to go.
+- Press holds the time under the "Next alarm" to display the time to the next alarm .

 ## Supports
 - Android (tested in version [11,10,7,5.1]).